 The Holidays are fast approaching and so is all the jolliness and merriment of the season… as well as the spending!
 But you can learn how to save money during the Holidays with these easy tips.

 As much as you want to make this Holiday season the best ever, the last thing you want is an empty account or large credit card bills come January.

-There are many ways to still enjoy the Holidays without breaking the bank.
+There are many ways to still enjoy the holidays without breaking the bank.
 So here are some easy ways to cut back, and start saving this Holiday season.

-Money Saving Tips
+Christmas Money Saving Tips

 First, start early as in start saving for the Holidays long before they arrive.
 By January 1st, you should already be thinking ahead to the next season.
 The earlier you start, the smaller amounts you can put away to make a big impact.

 Think of it this way, if you put away a measly $20 every paycheck (assuming you get paid bi-weekly) that will add up to over $500 by Christmas time.
 This may not cover everything but I’m sure it would help!

 I’m not saying do all your shopping in July.
 Just start buying little things here or there.
 Spreading the gift buying out over several months will help alleviate spending too much all at once.

 Everyone thinks they make a budget but do you really?
 Don’t forget to include the extras.
 Taxes and shipping for example.
 If I budget $30 for my nephew and buy him a $30 item… the next thing I know it’s over $40 with taxes and shipping.

-The other place this will get you is with Holidays parties or travel.
+The other place this will get you is with Holiday parties or travel.
 Even just one Holiday party might cost you more then you anticipated.

-Cut back on the extras.
+3) Cut back on the extras

 If you have to bring a dessert to Christmas dinner, can you bring something homemade?
 Can you bring one pie instead of two?
 Do you really need a bowl of candy set out or all those extra candy canes that everyone seems to buy but no one seems to eat?

 Between gifts, decorations, food, cards… really take a look and see what you can cut out.
 More then likely, no one will notice but you anyway.